mjp/node-linkscape/README.md

 - anchor-text
 - top-pages

-This is reworked from a previous api library - [Linkscape API Library](https://github.com/mjp/node-linkscape)
+This is reworked the from the tremendous previous api library - [Linkscape API Library](https://github.com/mjp/node-linkscape)

 ## Installation